 arizona corporation commission

-January 9, 2018: EPCOR is filing a System Improvement Benefits (SIB) proposal, as expected and outlined in the case resolution.
+EPCOR has filed a System Improvements Benefit (SIB) proposal, as expected and outlined in the case resolution.
 The SIB would tack on a monthly surcharge for wastewater service to all EPCOR customers, including east-side Anthem residents (west-side residents are served by the City of Phoenix).

 The proposed SIB surcharge, a concept that was built into the consolidation plan, starts at 41 cents a month the first year and grows to $2.43 cents a month after five years.
 It would fund “routine infrastructure improvement work, like repairing and replacing old manholes and pipes,” said company spokesperson Rebecca Stenholm.
 It is a “multi-year capital-investment program focused on maintenance, repairs and replacements in the [wastewater] collection systems.”